lpcprog#

 - set_echo(echo, print_status=True)#

 The default setting for echo command is ON.
+When ON the ISP command handler sends the received serial data back to the host.

 - Parameters: